Using the Slash Accounting Dashboard

 Setting Up Default Mappings

-To save time on repetitive categorization, you can create mapping rules in Settings > Mappings.
+To save time on repetitive categorization, you can create mapping rules in Settings > Mapping Settings.
 These rules automatically assign accounts and tracking dimensions based on:

 - Card: Route all transactions from a specific card to an account.